 Configure brute-force protection

-Brute-force protection is enabled by default for all connections.
-Auth0 strongly recommends that you do not disable brute-force protection for the connection; however, you can both disable and enable it using the Dashboard.
+Auth0 strongly recommends that you do not disable brute-force protection for the connection.
+If you disable it, you can enable it again using the Dashboard.

-Enable the Block Brute Force Logins switch to block attempts from suspicious IP addresses.
-This response safeguards against brute-force attacks that occur from a single IP address and target a single user account.
+Under Block Settings, enable the Block Brute-force Logins toggle to block attempts from suspicious IP addresses to safeguard against brute-force attacks that occur from a single IP address and target a single user account.

-Enable the Send notifications to the affected user switch to send an email notification to the user when their account has been blocked.
+Under Notifications, enable the Send notifications to the affected users toggle to send an email notification to the user when their account has been blocked.

 Because brute-force protection depends on the IP address of the user, the following use cases require additional configuration: